cestastanford/cestastanford.github.io/schedule.md

 <div class="card" id="Risam">
 	<div class="card-body past-talk">
 		<h4 class="card-title">Thursday, 5 May 2022</h4>
-		<h5 class="card-subtitle mb-2 text-muted">Transnational Digital Humanities in the Digital Black Atlantic
+		<h5 class="card-subtitle mb-2 text-muted">Transnational Digital Humanities in the Digital Black Atlantic</h5>
 		<p class="card-subtitle mb-2">How do we reconcile transnationalism in the context of digital humanities?
 In what ways does transnationality risk perpetuating inequalities in digital knowledge production?
-In this talk, Roopika Risam will discuss her work co-editing The Digital Black Atlantic with Kelly Baker Josephs, as well as her work on the Pan-Africanism Data Project, to explore the fraught nature of transnational discourses and practices in digital humanities.
+In this talk, Roopika Risam will discuss her work co-editing The Digital Black Atlantic with Kelly Baker Josephs, as well as her work on the Pan-Africanism Data Project, to explore the fraught nature of transnational discourses and practices in digital humanities. </p>
 		<strong>Speaker</strong>: <a href="http://www.roopikarisam.com/about/">Prof. Roopika Risam </a>(Salem State)<br/>
 		<strong>Venue</strong>: CESTA, Online, via Zoom, 9:00 GMT (17:00 PST)<br/>
     <strong>Registration</strong>: Interested participants may register <a href="https://stanford.zoom.us/webinar/register/WN_w8R3zm0SS66KpJ9WHHCQ-A">here</a><br/>